mskashef/SimpleSearch/README.md

 6. Query

-   This is a class which can get a query string as it's constructor parameter and it can run the query and calculate it's output according to given documents and returns an object which is instace of `PostingList` class .
+   This is a class which can get a query string as it's constructor parameter and it can run the query and calculate it's output according to given documents and returns an object which is instace of `PostingList` class.

+7. Token

+   This is a data structure to store a token's details and calculate it's some other details like `priority` and etc.